 Greenpeace Nordic informs Greenpeace International about our budgets and plans, after approval from the Greenpeace Nordic Board.
 The Board and Greenpeace International receive quarterly budget and key performance indicator reports including an analysis of the political and geo-economic framework in which we operate.
 The organisation does not take on any new obligations and does not enter new commitments or activities without strictly evaluating the risks at hand.
-We do not invest in shares or other financial instruments and do not jeopardize valuable donations by investing speculatively.
+We do not invest in shares or other financial instruments and do not jeopardise valuable donations by investing speculatively.
 For campaign reasons Greenpeace Nordic holds a small number of shares in some corporations thus enabling access to information and participation in shareholder meetings.
 We also hold a few shares in a Danish wind power cooperative.

-In 2021, 140,868 donors - including family foundations, the Swedish Postcode Lottery and individuals - gave their support and donated money to Greenpeace Nordic, contributing over 227,3 million SEK.
+In 2022, 136 538 donors - including family foundations, the Swedish Postcode Lottery and individuals - gave their support and donated money to Greenpeace Nordic, contributing over 235,9 million SEK.

-In Denmark 20,030 people donated to Greenpeace, in Finland 19,461, in Norway 17,395 and in Sweden 83,982.
+In Denmark 19,556 people donated to Greenpeace, in Finland 19,755, in Norway 17,493 and in Sweden 79,734.

 Greenpeace thanks all of our donors - without them Greenpeace would not exist.
 Our donors make politicians and business leaders listen to our demands.
 They are the People Power that is sorely needed in this time of disruption.
 They have the power to amplify our calls to hold governments accountable to protecting our oceans.
+They are the solidarity with the people of Ukraine and Russia in the fight to stop funding war with fossil fuel consumption.
 Their voices are heard by the Norwegian authorities that would like to open up the Arctic for oil platforms.
-It is their power that will save the Amazon rainforest and speak truth to power against excessive logging in the great Northern Forest.
+It is their power that will help break our reliance on oil that fuels conflict and speak truth to power against excessive logging in the great Northern Forest.
 It is only through their donations that we can continue our joint work going across the globe.
 To stop climate change we need to work for a clean energy future from China to Argentina, from Russia to the United States, from the corridors of the European Union to villages in India.
-Together, with 3.3 million other financial donors from all over the world, our donors are what make Greenpeace the single biggest independent force for the environment.
+Together, with 3.2 million other financial donors from all over the world, our donors are what make Greenpeace the single biggest independent force for the environment.
 They give hope for the future.